afk-jisan/invoice-next-js/README.md

 🎓 Credits
+---

-This dashboard is based on the official Next.js App Router course.
-I studied the Next.js documentation and tutorials, implementing and extending the example code to fit an invoice management use case.
-For full course details, see the Next.js Learn curriculum.
+- This dashboard is based on the official Next.js App Router course.
+I have studied the Next.js documentation and implemented the example code to fit an invoice management use case.
+For more details, visit the Next.js website.
+- Thoughtfully put together by [afk-jisan](https://github.com/afk-jisan).